Pain Free Pilates Exercise

 Working in neutral spine is the safest and most effective position to strengthen the back and core and for your muscles to work correctly.

-DON’T let the tailbone come off the mat when you extend your leg up.
+DON’T let you tailbone come off the mat when you extend your leg up.

 This puts pressure in the lower back and doesn’t allow you to stabilize the hips and pelvis when circling.

-This will help you to circle the leg without the hips and torso rocking side to side.
+This modification will also help you to circle the leg without hip pain and to keep the torso from rocking side to side.